 Points for elite status.
 This card allows you to earn 1,500 tier qualifying points (TQPs) for every $10,000 you spend on the card, up to $100,000 for 15,000 TQP.
 These TQPs help you qualify for Rapid Rewards A-List or A-List Preferred status.
 You earn A-List status after flying 25 one-way trips or 35,000 tier qualifying points, or A-List Preferred after 50 one-way trips or 70,000 tier qualifying points in a calendar year.

-More perks.
+More benefits.
 You’ll get an automatic $75 statement credit when you use your card for purchases up to an anniversary year maximum accumulation of $75.
 Terms apply.
 Get a 20% statement credit for in-flight purchases made on the card for drinks, messaging, movies and Wi-Fi.

 Better boarding.
 You’ll be reimbursed for buying up to four upgraded position A1-15 boardings at the departure gate or ticket counter.
 The price you’ll be credited ranges from $30 to $50 each way, depending on your itinerary.